 If you usually buy cheap flights, you might have trouble spending that much.
 Luckily, you can spend $25,000 per calendar year on an AMEX Delta card to waive the requirement.

 Again, until you want to earn Diamond status, then you need to spend an eye-popping $250,000 in a calendar year (yes, that’s a quarter of a million dollars!).

-Now that you know how to earn Delta elite status, let’s look at what you get with each level.
+Let’s look at what you get with each level.

 1. Delta Medallion® Silver Elite Status

 This is the lowest of Delta’s elite status tiers.
 As a Silver elite member, you get: